troyth/ooo/NOTES Harman.md

 __Tension__
 The relationship between a heterogeneous pair is always in tension, whether it is a "banal" relation (SO-SQ, SO-RQ) that requires fission to break it apart, or a relation that require fusion to fuse it together (RO-SQ, RO-RQ).

+__Emanate__
+Sensual qualities emanate from a sensual object.
+Taken from a neo-platonic lexicon.
+(127)

+__Contraction__
+Real qualities contract from a sensual object.
+Taken from Nicholas de Cusa.
+(127)

+__Duplicity__
+The RQ-SQ pair in an SO.
+(127-8)

+__Contiguity__
+> Sensual objects are linked only through their _contiguity_ in the same field of experience for a single observer: I encounter not just one sensual object at a time, but many.

+__Withdrawl__
+> If two sensual objects can never be anything better than contiguous, two real objects co-exist in the manner of _withdrawl_, having no interrelation at all.
+(128)

+__Sincerity__
+> This leaves only the RO-SO pair, which we have called the _sincerity_ of immediate contact.
+Here, the experiencer as a real object is in direct contact with a sensual object.
+(128)